cxmeel/BasicState/README.md

     })
 end

---[[
-    Wrap the component with the BasicState store and inject the value of Hello into the component state.
+-- Wrap the component with the BasicState store return Store:Roact(MyComponent)
---]]
-return Store:Roact(MyComponent, { "Hello" })
 ```

-## Get in Touch
-Please refer to the [thread on the Roblox Developer Forums][forum] if you wish to discuss BasicState.
-You can also contact me via direct message [on the DevForums][forum-dm].
+# Documentation

+Please [refer to the documentation site][docs] for a full overview of the exported API and further examples on how to use this module.